ETS-Android3/GPA-Booster/README.md

 The user can rate any subject or open its website on FOE and user can add own review.

 Features: <br />
--CGPA Calculator to calculate all possible grades to achieve specific GPA. <br />
+- CGPA Calculator to calculate all possible grades to achieve specific GPA. <br />
--GPA to Grade conversions. <br />
+- GPA to Grade conversions. <br />
--Auto login to the Camsys website which made it simpler for the students to enter Camsys. <br />
+- Auto login to the Camsys website which made it simpler for the students to enter Camsys. <br />
--Reading PDF to extract all information about the students to be stored in the database (FireBase). <br />
+- Reading PDF to extract all information about the students to be stored in the database (FireBase). <br />
--Ability to display sort or modify on grades to see the new CGPA after retaking subjects. <br />
+- Ability to display sort or modify on grades to see the new CGPA after retaking subjects. <br />
--Social media platform to share reviews and some Study materials. <br />
+- Social media platform to share reviews and some Study materials. <br />
--All FOE course structures are uploaded on the server to make it easier for the students to view them. <br />
+- All FOE course structures are uploaded on the server to make it easier for the students to view them. <br />
--CGPA Planner (To predict new possible CPGA for the best and worst case scenario). <br />
+- CGPA Planner (To predict new possible CPGA for the best and worst case scenario). <br />

 ScreenShots: <br />
 ![pjimage (1)](https://user-images.githubusercontent.com/60311634/155445482-4fcb873b-621a-4403-93dd-009c926524ad.jpg)